Main concerns of simple yoga (5)

 Support your posterior (hips and the ends of your thighs at your hips) seated firmly and support the ends of your shins as near as possible to your knees firmly in a position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition

-The fourth concern of simple yoga
+The fourth main concern of simple yoga

 This section describes some details about supporting your posterior and the ends of your shins as near as possible to your knees and is concerned primarily with the support of the lower levels of your body.

-2 You don’t need to think about how your weight is supported to allow your breathing to be free or to straighten your backbone as well as you can with a small muscular effort.
+3 You don’t need to think about how your weight is supported to allow your breathing to be free or to straighten your backbone as well as you can with a small muscular effort.
 You don't need to be concerned with whether your legs, hips and backbone are supported in beneficial positions -or not before you allow your breathing to be free and straighten your backbone as well as you can with small muscular effort.

-Your legs, hips and backbone might be already supported before you allow your breathing to be free and before you straighten your backbone as well as you can.
-When you intend to be seated in the best cross-legged position that you can maintain comfortably, if you're already seated cross-legged then remain seated in that position and allow your breathing to be free and thorough.
+Your posterior and the ends of your shins as near as possible to your knees might be already supported firmly and comfortably enough before you allow your breathing to be free and before you straighten your backbone as well as you can.
+When you intend to be seated in the best position that you can maintain comfortably, if your posterior and the ends of your shins as near as possible to your knees are already supported firmly and comfortably enough then allow your breathing to be free and thorough.
 Then straighten your backbone as well as you can with a small muscular effort.
-Then be concerned with improving the support of your posterior and the ends of your shins at your knees.
+Then you need to ensure that the three bases of support beneath your posterior and beneath the ends of your shins as near as possible to your knees are firm and comfortable.

 4 When you’re seated in a beneficial cross-legged position the support of your weight is distributed on three bases:

-Supporting your posterior elevated higher than your knees and standing your backbone upright and curved or leaned forward far enough to press your knees downward –
+Supporting your posterior elevated higher than your knees and standing your backbone upright and curved or leaned forward far enough to press your knees downward

-The downward pressure of your weight moves forward from being supported most of all beneath your posterior to being supported more beneath the ends of your shins as near as possible to your knees.
-The transfer of some of your weight from being supported beneath your posterior to being supported beneath the ends of your shins at your knees helps to support your crossed legs more firmly and comfortably in each more developed cross-legged position.
+The downward pressure of your weight will move forward from being supported most of all beneath your posterior to being supported gradually more beneath the ends of your shins as near as possible to your knees.
+The transfer of your weight from being supported most of all beneath your posterior to being supported gradually more beneath the ends of your shins as near as possible to your knees will help to support your crossed legs more firmly and comfortably in each more developed cross-legged position.

-Your ankles and the ends of your shins at your ankles rotate minutely, the upper side forward, lower side backward, and your legs tend to fold inward nearer to your abdomen.
-Your legs will be more comfortable folded inward slightly nearer to your abdomen if you want to improve your position at that time.
-Your ankles and the ends of your shins at your ankles rotated forward minutely and then lifted dlightly nearer to your abdomen by your hands feel more comfortable than your ankles and feet felt previously and show that your position is developing.
-These events don’t cause any distraction to your experience.
+Your ankles and the ends of your shins at your ankles will rotate minutely, the upper side forward, lower side backward, and your legs will tend to fold inward nearer to your abdomen.
+Your legs will be more comfortable folded inward slightly nearer to your abdomen.
+Your ankles and the ends of your shins at your ankles rotated forward minutely and then lifted slightly nearer to your hips and abdomen by your hands will feel more comfortable than your ankles and the ends of your shins at your ankles felt previously and will show that your cross-legged position is developing.

 You can experience all the events described here while you remain seated still in a cross-legged position that’s as near to a completely developed cross-legged position as you can experience comfortably in your present physical condition.
-All of the events described here are natural and result in your position becoming more firm and comfortable while you remain seated still.
+All of the events described here are natural and will result in your position becoming more firm and comfortable while you remain seated still.

-Your weight does not become distributed more equally beneath your posterior and beneath the ends of your shins at your knees.
-Similarly your weight does not become distributed more equally when you’re kneeling.
+When you’re seated on a chair your weight does not become distributed progressively more equally beneath your posterior and beneath the ends of your shins at your knees.
+Similarly when you’re kneeling your weight does not become distributed progressively more equally beneath your posterior and beneath the ends of your shins at your knees.

 When you’re seated on a chair you can maintain your position upright comparatively less easily and for a shorter time than you can when you’re seated cross-legged.
 Similarly when you’re kneeling you can maintain your position upright comparatively less easily and for a shorter time than you can when you’re seated cross-legged.